The nation’s leading health policy experts have kept agreeing with each other that Australia’s health system is too complex and under stress.

 They have also agreed on what needs to be done to give Australians health care that is universal, fair and affordable and easier for people to use.

-A new report from the Australian Health Policy Collaboration, now part of Victoria University’s Mitchell Institute, has analysed 16 major reviews into Australia’s health system undertaken over the last 35 years.
+A new report, Australian Health Services: Too Complex to Navigate?, from the Australian Health Policy Collaboration, now part of Victoria University’s Mitchell Institute, has analysed 16 major reviews into Australia’s health system undertaken over the last 35 years.

-Victoria University’s Professor Rosemary Calder says the roadmap for fixing many of the well-known problems in Australian health care is clear.
+Victoria University’s Professor Rosemary Calder says the roadmap for action to fix many of the well-known problems in Australian health care is clear.

 “16 reviews over the last 35 years have consistently identified that the ways health services are led, funded and designed across Australia are the major contributors to Australia’s complex and often inefficient and sometimes ineffective health system.
 The recommendations by these reviews are strikingly consistent.
 They provide a clear roadmap for reform.”

 The report highlights that successive reviews, commissioned by governments or undertaken by national agencies, have identified the large equity gaps in health between wealthier and lower wealth Australians.
 Chronic diseases affect one in two Australians and disproportionally affect people living in socioeconomically disadvantaged communities.
 The reviews have concurred that current health service arrangements are poorly equipped to address issues such as these with many Australians receiving suboptimal care as a result.